-The Company maintains a 401(k) retirement plan that covers most of its employees.
+The Company maintains a 401(k) retirement plan that covers employees in the United States.
 Under the plan, a full-time or regular part-time (over 20 hours/week) employee becomes a participant after completing three months of employment.
 Employees may elect to contribute up to 50 percent of regular gross pay, subject to federal law limits on the dollar amount that participants may contribute to the plan, each calendar year.
 The Company matches part of the employee contributions and may make a discretionary contribution to the plan.
-Total employer contributions were approximately \$1.2 million, \$0.8 million and \$0.6 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Total employer contributions were approximately \$1.6 million, \$1.2 million and \$0.8 million for the years ended December 31, 2016, 2015 and 2014, respectively.

-The Company also sponsors a defined contribution retirement plan that covers the employees of Proto Labs Limited.
-Total employer contributions were approximately \$0.2 million for the year ended December 31, 2015, and immaterial for each of the years ended December 31, 2014 and 2013.
+The Company also sponsors a defined contribution retirement plan that covers the employees in the United Kingdom.
+Total employer contributions were approximately \$0.2 million, \$0.2 million and \$0.1 million for the years ended December 31, 2016, 2015 and 2014, respectively.